dotnet/interactive/dotnet-interactive/CommandLine/readme.md

 ## Installing kernels

-When installing `dotnet-interactive` it is possible to provide the path for installing the kernel specs, the path msut exists.
+When installing `dotnet-interactive` you can provide a path where the kernelspec  files used by Jupyter to configure a kernel will be installed.
+The provided path must be an existing directory.

 | Command                                                      | Destination path
 |--------------------------------------------------------------|--------------------------------
 dotnet interactive jupyter install                             | Use the kernelspec module if available.
 If not found, attempt to use well-known platform-specific folders for Python or Anaconda . dotnet interactive jupyter install --path c:\my_path | Will install the kernelspecs at the location if it exists